IAnalyzeGenomes/CallVars/README.md

 	- "Target.bed" (This file can be replaced by your target file of interest in BED format.)
 	- "gatkPythonPackageArchive.zip" (This file is needed while creating a conda environment for running CallVars.)

-**Get the below directory ready before running CallVars.
+**Get the "dataSourcesFolder" directory ready.
 A google account will be required for download.**

 	- "dataSourcesFolder" containing below data sources.
 			Genecode, Clinvar, Gnomad
 	  These data sources can be downloaded using below link. https://console.cloud.google.com/storage/browser/broad-public-datasets/funcotator --> funcotator_dataSources.v1.6.20190124g.tar.gz

-## Installing and running CallVars on linux Command Line Interface (CLI):

-#### 1)	Check the working directory and FastQ files:

-In the linux terminal, change the directory to the working directory that contains all the needed files and folders for running snakemake.
-Make sure your fastq files are in a ‘FastQ’ directory and they end in ‘_R1.fastq’ and ‘_R2.fastq’, say A_R1.fastq and A_R2.fastq.
-The pipeline also works with gzipped fastq files, say A_R1.fastq.gz and A_R2.fastq.gz.
 #### 2) Install miniconda:

 Use below link to install miniconda.